top of page

 Keywords: Drive regulation | Power and control

-Reflection prompt:Are we teammates, or are we locked in a struggle for control?
+Reflection prompt: Are we collaborating as teammates, or are we stuck in a struggle for control?

 Saturn to Jupiter in Synastry

-Keywords: Expansion vs limitation | Grounded optimism
+Keywords: Expansion vs. limitation | Grounded optimism

 Saturn to Saturn in Synastry